Mountain Biking

 Accessible Trails for Every Body

 Mountain biking is more fun when every body can join in.
+More than 100 miles of terrain in Vermont is adaptive mountain bike accessible.
 Vermont Adaptive helps those who use adaptive equipment access the sport through group or individual programming, trail days, equipment rentals, and access to a larger community of adaptive athletes.

 Fat Biking